Making an offer before selling your existing home

 You’ll have more negotiating power

 If you’re planning on making an offer on a house before selling yours, you should consider how much power you will have to negotiate a good price.
-If you’re a chain-free buyer, or have already accepted an offer on your current property, your negotiating power comes from your ability to commit to the purchase and how quickly you’re able to move.
+When you’re a chain-free buyer, or have already accepted an offer on your current property, your negotiating power comes from your ability to commit to the purchase and how quickly you’re able to move.
 If you’ve not yet sold your current property, you will have little negotiating power.
 Even if you agree a price with the seller, if you’re unable to find a buyer for your own property the seller is likely to pull out of your agreement in favour of an offer from someone who is in a proceedable position.

 The seller will take you seriously